 There was a wide variation in weight between the heaviest and lightest setups we tested.
 Our score for the weight metric takes into account the hammocks themselves and anything attached to them (such as carabiners), and a stuff sack (if included).
 Suspension systems, such as tree straps, were not included in the measured package weight unless the manufacturer specifically included them in the same stuff sack.
 Many of the models we tested did not come with a suspension system, and the weight of your final setup is therefore contingent on the system you choose to implement.

 The heaviest option was the Hennessy Expedition Asym Zip, weighing just over two pounds (32.9 ounces) without any detachable accessories.
 This is definitely on the hefty side, but also consider that this includes an attached bug net and suspension system.
 Because this model includes these features, we didn't dock its score too severely.
-In comparison, the ENO Reactor weighs a smidge under 27 ounces, and it's only the sling — no suspension, no bug net — so we scored it lower.
-It's cozy and insulated with a double layer of fabric to create a sleeve for your sleeping pad, but if you end up needing a tarp or bug net, be prepared to carry as much or more weight as a backpacking tent.

 The lightest setup we tested was the Sea to Summit Ultralight, clocking in at a featherweight 5.8 ounces — and that included the integrated compression stuff sack!
 If you remove that feature, the hammock itself only weighs 4.8 ounces.
 This weight doesn't include suspension, but Sea to Summit offers a compatible ultralight suspension that will add less than 3 ounces to your setup.